E-ISBN: E 978-81-8487-671-0

 About the book

-This book would provide unique benefit for users and researchers of shilajit.
+This book would provide unique benefit of users and researchers of shilajit.

 Table of Contents

 Introduction / C60 Fullerene, Fullerene C-, N-, O- Centered Adducts and Mineralo-Fullerenes in Meteorites / Fullerene, Fullerene Adducts and Mineralo-Fullerenes in Ammonites / Shilajit Bioactives Containing DBPs, Fullerene and Fullerene Adducts: DCPs and Fas / Humification of Ammonites: DCPs and Fas / Chemistry of Ammonite Shale Constituents and their Role in Shilajit Formation / Shilajit Bioactives in Animal and Human blood / Essentiality of Fullerene-DBP Adducts in the Bioactivities of Shilajit Divyarasayan / Standardization of Shilajit / Glossary / References / Index.